altera-fpga/hls-samples/Tutorials/Tools/platform_designer_standard/README.md

    5. Make sure there are no errors in the 'System Messages' panel.

-   6. Generate the system so that it can be included in the Intel® Quartus® Prime project by clicking `Generate HDL...`
+   6. Generate the system so that it can be included in the Quartus® Prime project by clicking `Generate HDL...`

       ![](assets/generate-hdl.png)